haukex/docker-pure-ftpd/README.md

 `/etc/pure-ftpd/ssl-cert.pem -> /etc/ssl/certs/ssl-cert-snakeoil.pem`
 in the image at the desired SSL certificates.

-If the environment variable `REDIS_HOST` is set, then log messages are sent to the stream `pure-ftpd.log` and upload messages to `pure-ftpd.uploads`.
+If the environment variable `VALKEY_HOST` is set, then log messages are sent to the stream `pure-ftpd.log` and upload messages to `pure-ftpd.uploads`.
-The Redis host not being available is (currently) not a fatal error.
+The Valkey host not being available is (currently) not a fatal error.
-TODO: These streams are currently not cleaned up by this container.
+**Note** these streams are not cleaned up by this container, so you'll need to, for example, do a regular `XTRIM` on them.

 To run a quick test of this server: